Open-School-Bell/docs/docs/installation/sounder.md

 # Sounder

-The sounder agent needs to run on a Raspverry Pi, or any computer with a sound card.
+The sounder agent needs to run on a Raspberry Pi, or any computer with a sound card.

 ## Software